Social Media: Building a Community and a Network

 The first and foremost web presence for your unit is your official website.
 Keeping it up-to-date with images and news is necessary to manage your virtual reputation and provides a great way to launch your social media presence.

-First, your social accounts from the content and images of your website.
+First, build your social media accounts from the content and images of your website.

 You have an image ready to be your social media icon: the welcome square on your homepage.